rizemon/tp/docs/UserGuide.md

 ![recipeDelete.png](images/recipeDelete.png)

+## Storage of Recipe Files

+> ❗ :important:
+>
+> A recipe will correspond to a recipe file which is a plaintext file with the name `<recipeName>.txt` where `recipeName` is the name of the recipe.
+>
+> It is highly recommended that you only modify recipe files through the `recipe` commands in `Decodex` and not manually edit the recipe files.
+>
+> If you choose to manually edit the recipe files, they should not be edited while `Decodex` is running as `Decodex` could accidentally overwrite your changes.
+>
+> Take note that incorrectly edited files will be considered as invalid and will not be loaded on program start up.
+>
+> Additional note would be that the recipe files would not be loaded successfully if Decodex does not have access rights to the files, or it is not in the valid filetype.

+### Load Recipe Files on Startup

+Loads the recipes from the recipe files found in the `recipe/` directory.
+This is done automatically for you on startup so that you do not have to manually add multiple recipe files into Decodex each time.

-## Saving Recipe to File
+### Save Recipe to File

-Saves the recipe into a file.
-However, this is done automatically for you, so that it is less punishing for you (especially if you often forget to save your documents before exiting).
+Saves the recipe to a recipe file in the `recipe/` directory.
+This is done automatically for you whenever a recipe is created or modified so that it is more convenient and less punishing for you (especially if you often forget to save your documents before exiting).

-How it works:

-Every time you add a recipe into Decodex, it will save this new recipe into a text file, with the recipe name as the file name, in the `recipe/` folder.
-Furthermore, any adding or removing of modules from this recipe would also update the corresponding recipe save file.

-Example:

-If you create a new recipe called "onlyForMe" in Decodex, this will create "onlyForMe.txt" which you can find in the `recipe/` folder.
-And whenever you run the `recipe push` or `recipe pop` command, it will update "onlyForMe.txt" accordingly.
+### Delete Recipe File

+Deletes the recipe file in the `recipe/` directory.
+This is also done automatically for you (via the `recipe delete` command), so that you do not have to manually find the corresponding recipe file to delete it.

-## Reading/writing data from/to file `[coming soon in the future]`
+## Reading/Writing Data from/to File `[coming soon in the future]`

-Coming soon to a cinema near you in the future*…*
+Coming soon to a cinema near you in the future…

 ## Command Summary